Storm brewing as weather officials disagree over 'giant storm' to affect NZ

 However, Duncan has been slammed by the country's weather forecasters who are calling for calm.

-MetService meteorologist Andrew James said the prediction was premature, while Niwa's Ben Knoll agreed, telling the Herald it was unlikely to be as big as the front which lashed the country last weekend.
+MetService meteorologist Andrew James said the prediction was premature, while Niwa's Ben Noll agreed, telling the Herald it was unlikely to be as big as the front which lashed the country last weekend.

 But Duncan today remained steadfast in his prediction and agreed that while it was winter and normal to get storms involving heavy rain and snow, this one was looking particularly nasty and people, particularly farmers, had a right to advanced knowledge.